How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys

-Overall, we found major degradation of MTurk data quality since 2017~\cite{redmiles2019well}, and we do not recommend its use for deploying user studies.
-Stringent open textbox attention checks (which removed 39\% of responses) did improve data quality some (see Section~\ref{sec:results:mturk}).
-However, no combination of demographic limitations and data quality measures were able to make MTurk data as representative as a Prolific gender-balanced sample, which can be used to run surveys for a similar price in a similar amount of time.

-We note that CloudResearch, which uses the MTurk population, has been found to provide similar data quality to Prolific when the default data quality filters for CloudResearch are applied~\cite{litman2021reply}.
-In our review of 26 recent papers in SOUPS and PoPETs that used online samples, we did not find any papers that used CloudResearch, and thus did not include it in our analyses for this paper.
-However, we plan to conduct a follow-up study of CloudResearch in future work.

-\textit{\textbf{Recommendation 3:} Be cautious when drawing conclusions from online studies about security and privacy knowledge or social media use, as these results might not be representative of the overall U.S. population.}\\
+\textit{\textbf{Recommendation 3:} Be cautious when drawing conclusions from online studies about privacy and security knowledge or social media use, as these results might not be representative of the overall U.S. population.}\\

-None of our online samples were representative of the overall population for knowledge questions, which posed factual questions about security and privacy topics, or behavior questions, which were dominated by questions about rates of social media use.
+None of our online samples were representative of the overall population for knowledge questions---which posed factual questions about privacy and security topics---or behavior questions---which were dominated by questions about rates of social media use.
 We recommend that researchers take care in designing studies and interpreting data which depend on these properties of respondents.
-Similar to past work, we do find that the younger and more highly educated the population, the more Prolific is representative, particularly for Knowledge questions, which drop from TVDs of 0.28 for those over 50 to 0.15 for those 18-29, and from 0.27 for those with high school degrees or less education to 0.13 for those with college degrees.
-Even these TVDs are quite high, however, indicating that 15-13\% of responses are different than they would be for that actual age/education range in an actually representative sample, and so we still urge caution in relying on such data.
+Similar to prior work, we do find that the younger and more highly educated the population, the more Prolific is representative, particularly for knowledge questions, which drop from TVDs of .28 for those over 50 to .15 for those 18-29, and from .27 for those with high school degrees or less education to .13 for those with college degrees.
+Even these TVDs are quite high, however, indicating that 15-13\% of responses are different than they would be for that actual age or education range in an census-representative sample, and so we still urge caution in relying on such data.